8 Best Florida Springs for Scuba Diving (From a Local Diver)

 Alexander Springs

-7. Paradise Spring
+7. Paradise Springs

 the cavern walls with air pockets in paradise springs dive